AdguardTeam/AdGuardHome/HACKING.md

  #  AdGuard Home Developer Guidelines

-As of **February 2021**, this document is partially a work-in-progress, but should still be followed.
+As of **March 2021**, this document is partially a work-in-progress, but should still be followed.
 Some of the rules aren't enforced as thoroughly or remain broken in old code, but this is still the place to find out about what we **want** our code to look like.